fhelms8/Git_Sum_Group_Prj/README.md

 Given the 2020 Olympic datasets aren't fully out yet, we only really know that the male to female ratio was the closest it has ever been with 49% female players to 51% male players.
 It would be interesting to compare the numbers in our data-frame to see if there was a major difference in these 3 selected sports and see how close the numbers truly vs is an all-around total of women to men ratio.

-In conclusion, the fight for women equality has proven successful over time but there was not a decrease in male players per sport, there was simply an increase of women that participated within each sport.
+In summary, the fight for women equality has proven successful over time but there was not a decrease in male players per sport, there was simply an increase of women that participated within each sport.
 There were still a few major gaps within the female competitors to male competitors that I am sure will eventually become more equal. </p>

 <h4 style="color:#F09789">Age Analysis</h4>
 <p>My beginning question was what is the average age of a Female Olympian and doesthis average age change depending on the country?
 (Due to time constraints, I only focused on China, Russia, and Japan)</p>